 Picnic area at the School

-There will be onsite and in-ride tech support, as well as last-minute product purchases and energy products.
+There will be onsite and in-ride tech support.

 Parking will be on the school field off McFauld Way, Whitchurch.